 Although our society is now rather phone-phobic, cold calling has evolved well.
 Today, it means more than picking up the phone and calling people randomly.

-If your sales team goes out door-to-door to try to solicit sales, that’s also cold calling, in a sense.
+If your sales team or salesperson goes out door-to-door to try to solicit sales, that’s also cold calling, in a sense.

 When you’re on a cold call with a sales lead, you’re speaking to them for the first time.
 Rather than the lead coming to you — which is how all salespeople and marketers would prefer it — you’re going to the lead.

 Your reaching out has nothing to do with the lead’s behavior, as they haven’t expressed any interest in your products or services.
 They might not have even heard of your company before now.
 You’re truly calling them out of the blue to see if they’re interested in what your company sells — and improving the chances of closing a sale.

 By the way, cold calling is not the same as warm calling.
 When a sales team member makes a warm call, the lead already knows a bit about your company.
 They have some interest in your products or services as well.